PierreSenellart/provsql/doc/source/user/studio.rst

    tutorial and case-study databases.
 It needs a recent browser with WebAssembly JSPI; the landing page lists current browser support.
-   Because the browser cannot launch external programs, the external knowledge compilers (d4, c2d, miniC2D, dsharp, weightmc) and graph-easy are not available there: probability uses the built-in tree-decomposition compiler, and everything else works.
+   Because the browser cannot launch external programs, the external knowledge compilers and model counters, as well as graph-easy for :sqlfunc:`view_circuit`, are not available there: probability uses the built-in tree-decomposition compiler, and everything else works.

-Studio is a query-and-inspect tool, not a database loader.
-Bulk fixture loads (``psql -d mydb -f setup.sql``) still go through ``psql``; Studio takes over once the data is in place.
+Studio combines well with ``psql``: bulk fixture loads (``psql -d mydb -f setup.sql``) can go through ``psql`` before Studio takes over, or live in the setup cells of a notebook (see `Notebook mode`_).

 .. _studio-installation: